Honor the power of your voice and begin your journey with us today!

 While this can sometimes be true, oftentimes there is collateral damage such as addiction.
 Consistently misusing the stimulant will create a tolerance to the drug—requiring progressively higher doses to achieve the same effects.
 Even those who take the medicine as prescribed can become dependent on the drug and require larger doses over time.

 Adderall abuse can sometimes be looked at by teens and young adults as “no big deal”.
-The occurrence of Adderall misuse is so rampant that it’s almost commonplace to see in high school, college, and young business professionals.
-Addiction of any kind is very serious and should be treated as such.
+Unfortunately, Adderall misuse is so rampant that it’s almost commonplace to see in high school, college, and young business professionals.
+Addiction of any kind is very serious and should not be taken lightly.

 The Signs of Adderall Abuse

 As with any substance abuse, there are signs to look out for to indicate substance dependence, abuse, or addiction.
-If you or a loved one thinks they may be addicted to Adderall, it is important to know the signs of prescription stimulant abuse.
+If you or a loved one thinks they may be struggling with an Adderall addiction, it is important to know the signs of prescription stimulant abuse.

 Common signs of Adderall abuse include: